Francis Drake's circumnavigation: Pacific and East Indies

-On July 23 the Golden Hind left New Albion and two days later they sailed west to continue their Pacific crossing.
-Winds were good enough to carry the ship roughly South West to the Caroline Islands by 13 October; an unusually very quick passage at the time.
+On 23 July the Golden Hind left New Albion and two days later they sailed west to continue their Pacific crossing.
+Winds were good enough to carry the ship roughly South West to the Caroline Islands by 13 October, an unusually quick passage at the time.
 After staying at either Yap or Palau for two days they were met with some hostility from the natives who came in canoes in the hundreds.
 This led to some trouble and fearing being overwhelmed the English fired a number rounds killing or wounding some twenty before sailing off.

 A week after the encounter a Portuguese carrack was sighted.
 Drake intended to capture the vessel and so a running battle ensued until the carrack moved in amongst some shoals.
 Drake with his ship heavily laden with goods dared not enter for fear of running aground and so veered off continuing Westwards.